ChuckPa/nrdsieve/README.md

 Usage:   nrdsieve [options] inputfile outputfile

-Command line options:   (minimally unique abbreviations supported)

-* Options may be of the form "option=value" or "Option value"
+Command line options:  Options may be of the form "option=value" or "Option value"

 - -new                - Start new sieve interactive setup
 - -B                  - Specify base